W4H33D/HACK-NOTES/TryHackMe/Overpass_2.md

 In the previous Task, we found out that the attacker downloads a backdoor file from the github using the following link: https://github.com/NinjaJc01/ssh-backdoor

-Now time to analyze that code go to that link there is a source code file name "main. go".
+Now time to analyze that code go to that link there is a source code file name "`main. go`".
 There you will see a variable name "hash string" In that variable you will find the default hash for the backdoor

 Q2: What's the hard-coded salt for the backdoor?

 **Hint: If you read the code, you can fairly quickly see what salt is provided to the function call.**

 ```
 A:  1c362db832f3f864c8c2fe05f2002a05
 ```